 Preparing the Assembly

 To make an assembly sequence look best, we need to do some prep of the assembly.
 If we do not perform this step, the parts will start in their assembled position, move to a transformed position away from the assembly and then move back into the assembled position.
-Kind of a Yo-Yo affect.
+Kind of a Yo-Yo effect.
 This is a behavior of the software that some people may prefer, but most probably not.
 So to avoid this your first step will be to use the Transformation dialogue to grab each part and move them to a position away from the assembled parts.
 So think of how you want the parts to first appear before they move into the assembled position as the sequence is animating.
 Don’t worry if it is not just the way you want or you aren’t exactly sure at the time.
 You can edit things as you get into it.

-To do this start by selecting the X to the right of the Translation dialogue in order to activate the translation function.
+To do this, start by selecting the X to the right of the Translation dialogue in order to activate the translation function.
 Then select or multi-select parts (CTRL Select) that you want to translate.
 With the translation function active, as you select parts, an XYZ axis will show at the part last selected.
 When ready, grab the axis pointing in the direction you want to translate and drag the axis.
 The selected parts will move with the axis.
-If you want to rotate geoemetry, then select on the Rotation line to active this function.
+If you want to rotate geometry, then select on the Rotation line to active this function.
 Most of your transformations will likely be simple linear translations.

 Leave the base part/parts/assembly (the very first one in the sequence) in the assembled position as there is no need to have this one move into position.
 Once all parts to be assembled are moved away from the base part/assembly, select all the parts that have been moved and hide them.
 You can hide by selecting the parts, right click in the background or on a selected part to bring up the Context Menu, then select Hide Selected.